samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/GameScenes.png)

 The final version of the level loading worked in the following ways.
 A scene bundle asset that contains references to its Assets, Camera and Lights scene gets used to async load those scenes.
 Then the three scenes are merged to allow for easier unloading.
 The lag spike caused by loading in new sections was optimised by splitting the load into three async operations as well as creating a Gradual Loader that instantiated monobehaviours frame by frame.
-This was done using the Abstract class Gradual Loader that allowed for all intensive monobehaviours to be easily adopted into the gradual loading process.
+This was done using the abstract class Gradual Loader that allowed for all intensive monobehaviours to be easily adopted into the gradual loading process.

 ![alt text](Screenshots/SectionBundle.png)